NOMAD CUCKOO BEES

 Some nomad bees are generalists that parasitize the nests of multiple Andrena species.
 Other nomads target specific host species.
 For example, the neighborly nomad bee (Nomada vicina) targets the nests of hairy-banded mining bees (Andrena hirticincta).
 The spotted nomad bee (Nomada maculata), preys on the neighborly mining bee (Andrena vicina).
 The beautiful nomad bee (Nomada bella) is a cleptoparasite of Andrena imitatrix.

 Nomad bees also exist that prey on Agapostemon, Halictus, and Lasioglossum sweat bees.
 Some nomad species target Colletes bees, long-horned bees in the genus Eucera or bees in the genus Melitta.
-The most common nomad species found at the National Butterfly Center, Nomada texana, is thought to parasitize the nests of Agapostemon sweat bees.
+The most common nomad species found at the National Butterfly Center, Nomada texana, is thought to parasitize the nests of green Agapostemon sweat bees.